 The Zone 2 Foundation

 Moderate-intensity “Zone 2” cardio (where you can still hold a conversation) builds cardiovascular base and improves fat metabolism.
-Activities include:
+Activities include brisk walking, cycling at a moderate pace, swimming laps, rowing at moderate intensity, and elliptical trainer work.

 High-Intensity Intervals for Efficiency

 When time is limited, HIIT delivers maximum cardiovascular benefits in minimum time.
-Evidence from Wen et al. (2011) shows 10-15 minutes of HIIT provides benefits equivalent to 45-60 minutes of steady-state cardio.
+Evidence from Wen et al. (2011) supports that even brief vigorous activity produces meaningful mortality-risk reductions, and the 10-15 minute HIIT session is genuinely comparable to longer moderate-intensity sessions for many cardiovascular markers.

 Sample protocol: 30 seconds of maximum effort followed by 90 seconds of recovery.
 Repeat 6-8 times.
 Total time: 12-16 minutes.

 Activities: Sprinting, cycling, rowing, burpees, jump rope, stair climbing.
-Choose low-impact options if joint health is a concern.
+Choose low-impact options if joint health is a concern, which applies to most men over 50 with accumulated knee or ankle issues.

 Frequency: 1-2 times weekly is sufficient.
-More frequent HIIT increases injury risk and requires more recovery.
+More frequent HIIT increases injury risk and requires more recovery than the post-50 body typically has available after its other training sessions.

 Low-Impact Options for Joint Protection